nextcloud/gallery/README.md

 #### Within deep folders

-* You may stop receiving images as you run into [this issue](https://github.com/owncloud/galleryplus/issues/27)
 * It may take longer to initialise the view as we're parsing every parent folder to look for configuration files

 #### Configurations